oskuddar/trnL_DB/Files/Summary/ReadME.md

 **GH** = _trnL_ GH

 ----------------------------------------
-**Notes:**
+**Note:**

-1. These files were used to calculate performance metrics (Fraction classified, Precision, Recall)
+These files were used to calculate performance metrics (Fraction classified, Precision, Recall)

-2. In each file, under the "File" column, there is a duplication for RESCRIPt (“mutated_mutated”).
-The code provided for generating figures and tables accounts for this discrepancy.